milesbb/Blog-Backend-With-Auth/README.md

-# Node.js + Express.js + MongoDB/Mongoose DB and User Auth for Blog App
+# Node.js + Express.js + MongoDB/Mongoose DB and Token Auth for Blog App

 Backend for react blog app, connected to mongoDB database for CRUD actions with blog posts.

-User authentication with BCrypt
+User authentication using tokens